diego1401/Panorama/README.md

 ![This is an image](/Panorama_Initial/figures/image1_selection.png)

 To create panoramas from more than 2 images it is sufficient to apply this program iteratively.
-Simply save using the 'save' function from the Imagine++ the result, and use the next image to continue adding images to your panorama!
+Simply save using the `save` function from the Imagine++ the result, and use the next image to continue adding images to your panorama!